Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: The Proof of Theorem

-In this section, we prove the following main theorem in this paper. \begin{theorem} Suppose that $(M,ds_M^2)$ is a K\"ahler manifold with a pole $p$ such that its holomorphic sectional curvature is bounded from below by a constant $K_1$ and its sectional curvature is also bounded from below.
+In this section, we prove the main theorem \ref{mth} in this paper.
+First we establish the following theorem. \begin{theorem} Suppose that $(M,ds_M^2)$ is a K\"ahler manifold with a pole $p$ such that its holomorphic sectional curvature is bounded from below by a constant $K_1$ and its sectional curvature is also bounded from below.
 Suppose that $(N,H)$ is a strongly pseudoconvex complex Finsler manifold whose holomorphic sectional curvature is bounded from above by a negative constant $K_2$.
 Let $f:M\rightarrow N$ be a holomorphic mapping.
 Then

 \end{theorem} \begin{proof} The key point of the proof is the construction of the auxiliary function \eqref{af} and then using maximum principle.